ankoku-lang/ankoku/README.md

 # ankoku

 Ankoku is a small scripting language written in Rust, designed for performance, expressiveness, and ease of embedding.
-Right now it's like clox in Rust with an AST-based frontend.

 ## Features